lktslionel/proposals/softwares-development/ups/README.md

 .
-├── .target/                          # Contains the resulting artifact of the `assemble` phase ├── .cache/                           # For caching purpose ├── etc/                              # Configuration files ├── tasks/                            # Binaries and utility scripts used for the project mainly inside the Rakefile │                                     #   for the project mainly inside the Rakefile
+├── .target/                          # Contains the resulting artifact of the `assemble` phase ├── .cache/                           # For caching purpose ├── examples/                         # Use this for useful examples ├── etc/                              # Configuration files ├── tasks/                            # Binaries and utility scripts used for the project mainly inside the Rakefile │                                     #   for the project mainly inside the Rakefile